michabbb/laravel-json-settings/README.md

 * `save()` - manually save your settings back to disk.
 * `reload()` - clear the cache and reload the settings from disk.

-If you prefer to use facades, you can interact with the `RyanChandler\LaravelJsonSettings\Facades\Settings` facade directly too.
+If you prefer to use facades, you can interact with the `macropage\LaravelJsonSettings\Facades\Settings` facade directly too.

 ## Testing